yeasy/learning_pickleball/02_prepare_en.md

 The secret to being able to exercise for a long time is to warm up well before exercising and relax properly after exercising.

+At the same time, good physical fitness is a prerequisite for high-level competition.

 ## How to fully warm up

 The purpose of a warm-up is to activate the body's joints and associated muscles to avoid injury from sudden stress.

 It should be done in the order from the whole to the part, from the large joint to the small joint.